 From editorial to crossword puzzles, to comic strips.
 That’s how it all started.

 Maybe that also explains my love for news at a young age.
 Reading and smelling every page as I turn and fold them.
 I grew up with adults telling me how advanced I am in terms of outlook in life and the quality of conversations that I have.
 My small talk opener would always be “read the news lately?”

 It made me sound smarter than an average kid.

 And I liked that.
 Kasi bata palang ako, bida-bida na talaga ako e.
 HAHAHA

 Reading and writing saved my life so many times.
 I read when I want to make myself better at something or if I simply just want to forget.
-It takes me to places that knows no limits.
+It takes me to places that know no limits.

-My college professor once asked us why newspaper is called a hot medium.
+My college professor once asked us why the newspaper is called a hot medium.
 No one in our class was able to answer except me.
 Galing ko e.
 HAHAHA.
-It’s a hot medium because it engages one sense, requires comprehension or maybe because people usually read it with a steamy hot coffee in their hand.
+It’s a hot medium because it engages one sense, requires comprehension, or maybe because people usually read it with a steamy hot coffee in their hand.